 If possible, mount Videophone 1-3 metres from where it will be used (the chair or bed) so that the picture is large and easy to see and so that the camera will pick up the user’s head and shoulders.

-- The Independent Living Centre (ILC) Computer And Document Stands page includes monitor arms, supports and stands (search for “Monitor arms”)
+- The NED Stands page includes a variety of monitor arms, supports and stands.

 Independence is vital for self-esteem.
 If at all possible, choose a location for Videophone where the user can initiate and answer calls without the need to call for assistance.

 Monitor Stand, Free standing, for tall tables / benches / desks

 Brateck LDT02-T01, LDT30-T01, or similar, available in Australia.
 Try Officeworks for similar stands.
 Enables 15-inch Videophone’s camera to point horizontally or slightly down.
 The LDT30 can be screwed down (recommended).

 Cleaners, children, staff, and some users may forget that Videophone should stay connected to the power outlet.
 A clear-plastic power outlet cover helps ensure power continuity.

 - We recommend the Micky Ha Ha power outlet cover.